 3D printed anatomical models that are marketed for diagnostic use may be considered medical devices and may be subject to regulation.
 As of this writing, the latest FDA Current Practices and Regulations document can be found here.
 We recommend that point-of-care manufacturers become familiar with the entire document, particularly slide 16.

-Formlabs Form 2 was the first and only stereolithography 3D printer to be validated by Materialise as part of the the first FDA-cleared process to create accurate anatomical models for diagnostic use.
-Form 3B was validated by Materialise as part of this FDA 510(k) cleared process.
+Formlabs Form 2 was the first and only stereolithography 3D printer to be validated by Materialise as part of the the first FDA-cleared process to create accurate patient-specific anatomical models for diagnostic use.
+Form 3B and Form 3BL have been validated by Materialise as part of this FDA 510(k) cleared process.

 Preoperative planning models for diagnostic use are considered Class I medical devices (Medical Device Directive, 93/42/EEC).
 Our partner, axial3d, often prints these devices with Formlabs technology and has registered these devices with the MHRA.
 Please review the list of all other registered devices.

 For additional perspective, you are welcome to read this interview with the Group Manager for the Devices Regulatory Group at the Medicines and Healthcare products Regulatory Agency (MHRA; London, UK).
 Based on recommendations from the MHRA in October 2019, we encourage those in the UK with more detailed questions to contact the MHRA Innovation Office.